-Apnea definition refers to the temporary cessation of breathing.
+Apnoea definition refers to the temporary cessation of breathing.
 During this condition, the muscles involved in inhalation do not move, and the lung volume initially remains unchanged.
 Whether air flows between the lungs and the environment depends on the degree of airway obstruction.
-CPAP Discount Warehouse provides comprehensive information on the different types of apnea, their causes, symptoms, potential complications, and available treatments to help you better understand and manage this condition.
+CPAP Discount Warehouse provides comprehensive information on the different types of apnoea, their causes, symptoms, potential complications, and available treatments to help you better understand and manage this condition.

-What does apnea mean?
+What does apnoea mean?

-Sleep Apnea Definitions
+Sleep Apnoea Definitions

 -